-Small diners with big flavors can be found in just about every Pittsburgh neighborhood.
-So, come hungry and pull up a chair to a cozy table at places where you’ll be treated like family.
-Here are just a few in and around Downtown.
+Small diners with big flavors can be found in just about every Pittsburgh neighborhood, dishing it up with great diners to start your day in a delicious way.
+So, come hungry and find a table at delicious places where you’ll be treated like family.

 60 21st St. Pittsburgh 15222